 (e) on each public holiday and public half-holiday.

-(2) Subsection (1) does not apply to —
+(2) Subsection (1) does not apply to a motor vehicle shop.

-(a) a general retail shop in a holiday resort, as defined in section 12A(4); or

-[(b) deleted]

-(c) a motor vehicle shop.

 (3) Subject to this Act and any order made under section 12E(1) that affects the trading hours of a general retail shop, a general retail shop in the metropolitan area shall be closed —

 (a) on Monday, Tuesday, Wednesday, Thursday and Friday in each week, until 8 a.m. and from and after 9 p.m.; and